Protecting Hector's and Māui dolphins

 - A subspecies most often found around the South Island.

 - Classified as nationally vulnerable.
 Research from the Cawthron Institute in August 2016 estimated the total South Island population at almost 15,000.
 This is more than double previous estimates.
 The research has been peer-reviewed and endorsed by scientists from the International Whaling Commission Scientific Committee.

 - A subspecies living off the North Island's west coast.

-- Classified as critically endangered, with about 63 individuals over 1 year old, based on an estimate from a 2015 and 2016 survey.
+- Classified as critically endangered, with about 54 individuals over 1 year old within the survey area, based on the estimate from a 2020 and 2021 survey.